|Gold Kushan amulet found in Bactria|

-The Kushites and the Kushan were great pyramid builders, and both mummified their rulers.
-There are definite similarities in clothing, facial appearance, skin tone, and religious practices among the Kushan-Yuetzhi and the Nilotic or Kushite Ainu.
+The Kushite and the Kushan both mummified their rulers.
+There are definite similarities in clothing, facial appearance, skin tone, and religious practices among the Kushan-Yuetzhi and the Nilotic Ainu.
 The gold medallion belts found at Kushan graves are similar to the roundel belts depicted on statues of ruler-priests found within the temple complex at Hatra between the Tigris and Euphrates.
 The rulers of Hatra controlled commerce that moved through their territory along the two main caravan routes that connected Mesopotamia with Syria and Asia Minor.
 The principle deity was Shamash whose emblem was the Sun.
 Shamash means "throne of the Sun" in Arabic.
 This is the same deity as Ra who overshadowed Hathor-Meri.
 She became pregnant and gave birth to Horus.

-The Ainu appear to have intermarried with the Biblical Edomites whose rulers were devotees of Horus.
+The rulers of Edom were devotees of Horus (Horites).
 The Edomites are associated with the color red (edom means red).
 Probably some had red hair and a reddish skin tone.
 This is the Biblical description of Isaac's son Esau who was born red and hairy.
 Esau the Younger married a Horite woman of Edom, a descendant of Seir the Horite (Gen. 36).